 Insulin-like growth factor I (IGF-I) is a substance that can be found circulating in the blood and has been implicated in being an effective marker for the presence of some cancers.
 Researchers from Italy recently conducted a clinical study to determine if IGF-I levels provided any indication as to the risk patients with hepatitis C had for developing HCC.
 This study involved 114 patients with cirrhosis due to hepatitis C. Each patient had IGF-I levels taken at the beginning of the study and every 12 months thereafter.
 In addition, each patient had an ultrasound of the liver and AFP blood levels drawn every 6 months.
 At an average of 56 months following initiation of this study, 20 (19%) patients developed HCC.
 In patients who did not develop HCC during the time of the study, IGF-I levels did not change compared to initial levels.
 However, patients who developed HCC had a reduction in IGF-I levels by an average of over one-half, compared to their initial levels.
 The reduction in IGF-I levels occurred between 9 to 12 months prior to the development of HCC.
 Furthermore, only 25% of patients diagnosed with HCC had elevations in AFP levels.

 These researchers concluded that IGF-I measurements might be an important predictor of the risk of development of HCC in patients with hepatitis C. Patients with a reduction in IGF-I levels may be closely and frequently monitored in order to detect and treat HCC in its earliest and most curable stages.
 The authors propose that patients at high-risk for developing HCC according to IGF-I levels may undergo ultrasound every 3 months, while patients not demonstrating a reduction in IGF-I may safely continue screening with ultrasound every 12 months.
 This may ultimately save significant medical costs and provide a more convenient and time-saving alternative for low-risk patients as well as improve earlier detection for patients who develop HCC.
 Further studies are needed to determine the true efficacy of IGF-I in predicting the development of HCC.
 Patients with hepatitis C may wish to speak with their physician about the risks and benefits of IGF-I testing or the participation in a clinical trial evaluating novel screening procedures.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (cancer.gov).

 Reference: Mazziotti G, Sorvillo F, Morisco F, et al. Serum insulin-like growth factor I evaluation as a useful tool for predicting the risk of developing hepatocellular carcinoma in patients with hepatitis C virus-related cirrhosis.